Subbuteo: Gameplay

 Playing Subbuteo is a physical simulation of association football, involving dexterity and skill in flicking the playing figures, which stand on weighted bases, across the tabletop pitch towards the ball.

 Hundreds of team kits and accessories are available, almost all representing real teams, with the exception of comic book team Melchester Rovers.
-Along with major teams such as Chelsea, Manchester City, and Real Madrid, unpainted models are also available.
-There are also many additional accessories, such as new balls and goals, special figures for free kicks and throw-ins, stands and crowd, linesmen, ball-boys, streakers and policemen, floodlights and TV cameras.
+Along with major teams such as Chelsea, Manchester City, and Real Madrid, unpainted models are available.
+There are many additional accessories, such as new balls and goals, special figures for free kicks and throw-ins, stands and crowd, linesmen, ball-boys, streakers and policemen, floodlights and TV cameras.

 The rules are designed to correspond closely with those of association football, albeit with some simplifications and alterations.
 Players maintain possession as long as the figure they flick makes contact with the ball and the ball does not subsequently hit an opposing figure, although the same figure cannot be used for more than three consecutive flicks.

 Shots at goal can be taken only once the ball is over the 'shooting line', a line parallel to and equidistant between the goal line and half-way line.
 The goalkeeper figures are attached to, and manoeuvered with, a rod that fits underneath the back of the goal.
-The offside law is in effect, but only pertaining to figures that are forward of the opposing team's shooting line (as opposed to the half-way line, as in actual football).
+The offside law is in effect, but only pertaining to figures that are forward of the opposing team's shooting line, as opposed to the half-way line, as in actual football.